 I'm often asked the 'difference' between a structural versus a functional curve.
 Simply stated, a structural curve is within the bony architecture itself.
 Yet all such curves have their 'functional' voice.
 Perhaps as genesis.
 Perhaps as effect.
 Perhaps both.
 A functional asymmetry, (perhaps arising from the way one inhabits, or uses, their physicality), will, given time and given continued asymmetric use, (and or course, in ubiquitous gravity), generally evolve to a 'structural' asymmetry.
 Form follows use.

-And the song of the scoliotic spine is not limited to the bony form.
-The function of the organism with a scoliosis sings a different tune.
-Impact echoes over to respiratory function, cardiopulmonary exercise effects, balance and kinesthetic impact, imbalances and facilitation within the nervous and fluid field system, to name a few.
+The song of the scoliotic spine is not limited to the bony form.
+Impact echoes over to respiratory function, cardiopulmonary exercise effects, balance, and kinesthetic impact, imbalances and facilitation within the nervous and fluid field system, to name a few.

 Hop over to here for more info:

 - THE EMBODIED ANATOMY OF SCOLIOSIS E-COURSE Currently offered as a Home Study Program.